llnek/lein-bixby/README.md

 # lein-wabbit
-A lein template for creating a wabbit application
+A lein template for creating a czlab/wabbit application